Professional pest control services in Lavon, Texas

 What pests are most common in the Grand Heritage area of Lavon?

 Grand Heritage residents call Romex most often about termites, ants, and mosquitoes.
 Mosquitoes and ants are common due to proximity to Lavon Lake and landscape irrigation.
 Our technicians recognize the specific pressures in Grand Heritage — from mature landscaping to water features and wooded edges — and tailor treatments accordingly.
-If you live in Grand Heritage, schedule a free inspection to map the pressure points on your property before the next seasonal surge.
+If you live in Grand Heritage, schedule a no-obligation assessment to map the pressure points on your property before the next seasonal surge.

 Is pest control worth it in Lavon, Texas?